National Gendarmerie: Organization

 The Gendarmerie, while remaining part of the French armed forces, has been attached to the Ministry of the Interior since 2009.
 Criminal investigations are run under the supervision of prosecutors or investigating magistrates.
 Gendarmerie members generally operate in uniform, and, only occasionally, in plainclothes.

 Director-General

 The Director-general of the Gendarmerie (DGGN) is appointed by the Council of Ministers, with the rank of Général d'Armée.
-The current Director-General is Général Christian Rodriguez who took office on November 1, 2019.
+The current Director-General is Général Hubert Bonneau who took office on October 31, 2024.

 The Director-General organizes the operation of the Gendarmerie at two levels: